BluDolphin/Video-Downloader/README.md

 # YouTube Downloader
 A very simple program to automatically download videos and playlists from youtube.

+The program is console based currently.
+If you want to run the source code instead of the exe then the "yt_dlp" package will need to be installed via pip.

 ## Info
 The video/playlist needs to be either public or unlisted, otherwise the program will not be able to retrieve the it from YT.